dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

     # mkdir -p /longhorn/ecs/longhorn-storage
     ```

-22. At Longhorn dashboard, select ecsworker3.cdpkvm.cldr and click `Edit node and disks`.
+20. At Longhorn dashboard, select ecsworker3.cdpkvm.cldr and click `Edit node and disks`.

     ![](../../assets/images/ecs/scaledisk3.png)

-23. Remove the disk and click `Save`.
+21. Remove the initial disk and click `Save`.

     ![](../../assets/images/ecs/scaledisk4.png)

-24. Subsequently, select ecsworker3.cdpkvm.cldr again and click `Edit node and disks`.
+22. Subsequently, select ecsworker3.cdpkvm.cldr again and click `Edit node and disks`.

     ![](../../assets/images/ecs/scaledisk5.png)

-25. Click `Add Disk` and key in the following details.
+23. Click `Add Disk` and key in the following details.

     ![](../../assets/images/ecs/scaledisk6.png)

-26. The Longhorn dashboard should now reflect the latest size of the LVM volume disk.
+24. The Longhorn dashboard should now reflect the latest size of the LVM volume disk.

     ![](../../assets/images/ecs/scaledisk7.png)

-27. Run the following command to inform the ECS system to resume scheduling new pods onto the ecsworker3.cdpkvm.cldr node.
+25. Run the following command to inform the ECS system to resume scheduling new pods onto the ecsworker3.cdpkvm.cldr node.

     ```bash
     # kubectl uncordon ecsworker3.cdpkvm.cldr
     node/ecsworker3.cdpkvm.cldr uncordoned
     ```

-28. The Longhorn dashboard should now indicate that the ecsworker3.cdpkvm.cldr node is `Schedulable`.
+26. The Longhorn dashboard should now indicate that the ecsworker3.cdpkvm.cldr node is `Schedulable`.

     ![](../../assets/images/ecs/scaledisk8.png)

-29. Provision a new CML workspace and the system might select ecsworker3.cdpkvm.cldr node to store the Longhorn volume replicas.
-In this case, 5 volumes have successfully been created in ecsworker3.cdpkvm.cldr node.
+27. Provision a new CML workspace and the system might select ecsworker3.cdpkvm.cldr node to store the Longhorn volume replicas.
+In this case, 4 volumes have successfully been created in ecsworker3.cdpkvm.cldr node.

     ![](../../assets/images/ecs/scaledisk9.png)

-30. At the ecsworker3.cdpkvm.cldr node, check the status of the `/longhorn` directory to verify the outcome of the previous step.
+28. At the ecsworker3.cdpkvm.cldr node, check the status of the `/longhorn` directory to verify the outcome of the previous step.

     ```bash
     # tree /longhorn